scionproto/scion/doc/BeaconExtensions.md

 ![Peering Path](fig/peering_paths_with_labels.png)

 As the figure shows, peering interfaces may differ from the egress interface encoded in the AS Entry.
-Therefore the inter-AS metrics for every connection attached to a peering interface of the AS also need to be stored in the PCB.
+Therefore, in addition to the list above, we also need to store the inter-AS metrics for every connection attached to a peering interface of the AS in the extension.

 ## Symmetry